 Deep powder?
 Check.
 Beautiful scenery?
 Check.
 Award-winning craft beer?
 Check.
 Welcome to Wisconsin, a state where winter fun is always brewing.
 The state is home to more than 20 ski areas, so great skiing is accessible from anywhere in the state and an easy drive from metro areas like Minneapolis and Chicago.
 Best of all, many of the hills are located near award-winning craft breweries.
 Thirsty for adventure?
 Here are three best bets for Wisconsin downhill skiing.
 We’ve even included a few post-ski beer stops!

 In the Northwoods of Wisconsin, Oneida County is a destination for people who love winter.
 While many travelers head to Oneida County for the plentiful snowmobile trails and productive ice fishing lakes, about 10 miles southwest of Rhinelander, there’s another reason to love this special place.
-Camp 10 is a downhill ski area where you’ll find a complete, family-friendly downhill ski experience.
-It offers 15 beautiful downhill runs, a chairlift, two t-bar lifts, a beginner tow rope, and ski, snowboard and snowshoe rentals.
+Camp 10 near Rhinelander is a downhill ski area where you’ll find a complete, family-friendly downhill ski experience.
+It offers 15 beautiful downhill runs, a chairlift, two T-bar lifts, a beginner tow rope, and ski, snowboard and snowshoe rentals.

 Beer lovers: After leaving the hill, drive north to Minocqua Brewing Company and sample lively brews like Road-Kill Red Ale.